philgrim2/rosetta-thought/README.md

 You can run these commands from the command line.
 If you cloned the repository, you can use the `make` commands shown after the examples.

+**When testing either Mainnet or Testnet, please run both the online and offline containers at the same time.
+Do not run Testnet and Mainnet concurrently.**

 ###### **Mainnet:Online**

 Uncloned repo: